-Identify and provide a full technical description for each main task in the proposed effort.
-Discuss the reason the identified tasks are appropriate and sufficient for the identified approach.
-Describe the key technical milestones and how these define the critical path for successful completion of the task.
-Indicate how completion of each task relates to reducing technological uncertainty and achieving the overall project objective(s).
-(1) The Proposed Work Section may include figures, tables, and graphics.
-(2) The suggested length of the Proposed Work Section is 12 pages.
-Section 3 TEAM ORGANIZATION AND Describe and discuss the, organization, capabilities, and management of the team and how these enable successful execution of the proposed effort.
-CAPABILITIES 3.1 Organization.
+(1) The Proposed Work Section may include figures, tables, and graphics.(2) The suggested length of the Proposed Work Section is 4 to 5 pages.
+Section 3 TEAM ORGANIZATION AND CAPABILITIES Describe and discuss the organization, capabilities, and management of the team and how these enable successful execution of the proposed effort.
 Indicate roles and responsibilities of the organizations on the proposed Project Team, e.g., subrecipient, consultant, subcontractor, or lead organization for each of the project tasks.
-Include relevant organization charts and teaming organization charts, as applicable.
+Include relevant organization charts and teaming organization charts, if appropriate.
 Identify Key Personnel, describe how their qualifications relate to the proposed effort, and indicate their roles and responsibilities for each of the project tasks.
-Identify previous collaborative efforts among team members if relevant to the proposed effort.
-3.2 Capabilities, Facilities, Equipment, and Information.
 Identify capabilities of the Applicant or proposed Project Team, e.g., relevant experience, previous or current R&amp;D efforts, or related government or commercial projects, that support the proposed effort.
-Identify all required facilities, equipment, and information for the proposed effort.
-Indicate any key equipment that must be fabricated or purchased.
-INSTRUCTIONS: (1) This Section may include figures, tables, and graphics.(2) The suggested length of the Team Section is 4 pages.
-Section 4 TECHNOLOGY TO MARKET The significant impact sought by ARPA-E depends upon successful projects finding a path to large-scale adoption.
-ARPA-E projects are not required to achieve commercial deployment by the end of the period of performance, but the agency asks the Applicant to define a reasonable path for the proposed technology toward commercial adoption. +.
-I rechnology to warket strategy.
+Section 4 TECHNOLOGY INSTRUCTIONS: (1) This Section may include figures, tables, and graphics.
+(2) The suggested maximum length of the Team Section is 1 page.
+For ARPA-E to achieve its mission, projects must ultimately find a path to large-scale adoption.
+ARPA-E asks the Applicant to describe how the Describe the product eventually to be sold, and the contribution of your technology to that product.
+Consider the initial product as well as ultimate products.
+Identify prospective organizations that would be interesting in hosting and evaluating your particular long duration energy storage system.
+Describe why they would be interested, what size they would want (i.e. kW/kWh), and other potential needs/constraints.
+Discuss who your first partners might be and describe why they might be interested in your technology.
+Discuss the anticipated roles for the proposed research team.
+Who will lead technical aspects (manufacturing /cost estimation/ patenting) and who will lead commercial strategy?
+Describe existing intellectual property in broad scientific terms (as well as patent numbers), if any, and how that would help you protect your anticipated products.
+Discuss new intellectual property and data that is anticipated to be created as part of this effort, if any, and how it might reduce risks from competitors.